All Episodes

 But just listening to the dialogue, the audio of this ad is infuriating.

-It to me depicts the absolutely subhuman levels that Democrats and liberals will descend to in order to tug at your emotional heartstrings because the last thing they want you doing is thinking about this.
+It, to me, depicts the absolutely subhuman levels that Democrats and liberals will descend to in order to tug at your emotional heartstrings because the last thing they want you doing is thinking about this.

-Your grandmother's gonna get Alzheimer's.
+Your grandmother's going to get Alzheimer's.

-Note they didn't put Parkinson's in here, I don't think.
+Nope, they didn't put Parkinson's in here, I don't think.

-I didn't see, didn't I got the transcript?
+I didn't see, I've got the transcript.

-Um but uh you're your your little girl's gonna get diabetes, uh, you're gonna get Alzheimer's, you're gonna be in a car accident and be paralyzed for the rest of your life.
+You're going to be in a car accident and be paralyzed for the rest of your life.

 Look at the way these people look at life.